Ahead of Time Mutation Based Fault Localisation using Statistical Inference: Experimental Design

 \subsubsection{Test Existence Emulation (TEE)}

 This scenario uses original faulty commits that led to the faulty versions ($V_{bug}$) in \dfj, but simply \emph{pretends} that the \emph{fault revealing test cases existed earlier}.
 We have checked whether the fault revealing test cases in \dfj can be executed against versions that precede the actual faulty version.
 Since system specifications evolve over time, executing a future test case against past versions is not always successful: we have identified 28 previous versions for which the future fault revealing test cases can be executed and \emph{do not fail}.
 We use these 28 versions as references, and use their mutation analysis results to localise the corresponding faults that happened later.
-Figure~\ref{fig:rewind} visualises the TEE scenario.
 Compared to FCE, TEE follows the ground truth code changes, and only assumes the earlier existence of fault revealing test cases.
-We use TEE to evaluate whether training \name models with kill matrices of earlier versions degrades its localisation accuracy.
+We use TEE to complement the FCE scenario.
+Specifically, TEE can evaluate whether training \name models with kill matrices of earlier versions degrades its localisation accuracy.